 What Do Pepperdine Master of Public Policy Graduates Do with Their Degrees?

-The Pepperdine Master of Public Policy degree prepares policy leaders via a unique liberal arts curriculum that not only emphasizes quantitative analysis, but also political philosophy, applied history, and strategy.
+The Pepperdine master of public policy prepares policy leaders via a unique liberal arts curriculum that not only emphasizes quantitative analysis, but also political philosophy, applied history, and strategy.
 This unique approach firmly prepares graduates for careers in a wide range of sectors ensuring they are leaders from day one.

-Six months after graduation, 88 percent of Pepperdine Master of Public Policy graduates are employed or pursuing postgraduate studies, including PhDs in economics, public policy, political science, political philosophy, or history.
+At a glance, six months after graduation, 88 percent of Pepperdine master of public policy graduates are employed or pursuing postgraduate studies, including PhDs in economics, public policy, political science, political philosophy, or history.
 Of those employed 46 percent are in the private sector, 31 percent in the nonprofit arena, and 23 percent in government service.

-For more details about a career in public policy with the Pepperdine Master of Public Policy, check out our "See Your Career Differently From Here" brochure.
+For more details about a career in public policy with the Pepperdine master of public policy, check out the Careers in Public Policy.

 What Is Different About the Careers of Pepperdine Master of Public Policy Graduates versus Other Graduate Public Policy Programs?

-As you'll notice from the NASPAA data versus the Pepperdine School of Public Policy data, Pepperdine Master of Public Policy graduates are more heavily represented in the private sector and nonprofit arena than in government service.
+As you'll notice from the NASPAA data versus the Pepperdine School of Public Policy data, Pepperdine master of public policy graduates are heavily represented in the private sector and nonprofit arena than in government service.

 This is because of the unique way the Pepperdine School of Public Policy educates its students.
 While most graduate public policy programs are designed to educate and prepare technocrats and government bureaucrats, the Pepperdine School of Public Policy's philosophy is to educate leaders by melding quantitative analysis with qualitative reasoning in an approach that ensures students not only see policy problems and solutions, but also the human and ethical impact of policy decisions.

-As such, Pepperdine Master of Public Policy graduates are persuasive communicators, effective problem-solvers, strong critical thinkers, and savvy strategists.
+As such, Pepperdine's master of public policy graduates are persuasive communicators, effective problem-solvers, strong critical thinkers, and savvy strategists.
 They can technically understand policy problems, identify solutions, develop effective implementation plans, and evaluate results.
-Pepperdine Master of Public Policy graduates promote policy research and encourage public engagement all while understanding the philosophical foundations of policy stakeholders and the causes and resolutions of current and past policy debates.
+Pepperdine master of public policy graduates promote policy research and encourage public engagement all while understanding the philosophical foundations of policy stakeholders and the causes and resolutions of current and past policy debates.
 These skills are highly valued in all sectors but particularly so in the nonprofit arena and private sector.

 What Would My Salary Be with a Master of Public Policy Degree?